MJoergen/x16-nexys4ddr/README.md

 540 kB of Block RAM.
 So, this project will not support the full 2 MB of RAM on the X16.
 It might be possible to use the DDR2 RAM avaiable on the board, but this is TBD.

+# Additions

+I've decided to add a connection to the Ethernet port, as a way of loading/saving programs.
+This requires modifications to the X16 Rom.

+# Sub-repositories

+I've split the implementation into a number of sub-repositories:
+* cdc     : This is a small library containing modules for Clock Domain Crossing.
+* 65c02   : This is an implementation of the 65C02 processor.
+* ym2151  : This is an implementation of the YM2151 sound chip.
+* x16-rom : This is a fork of the Commander X16 ROM, where I have added Ethernet support.

+# Implementation details

+This implementation relies on a single onboard crystal of 100 MHz.
+From that a number of clocks are generated:
+* MAIN   : This drives the CPU, RAM, ROM, etc, at 8.33 MHz
+* VERA   : This drives the VERA, at 25.2 MHz
+* ETH    : This drives the Ethernet port, at 50 MHz
+* YM2151 : This drives the YM2151 sound, at 3.57 MHz
+* PWM    : This drives the Pulse Width Modulator connected to the YM2151, at 100 MHz.

 # Pre-requisites
 So to use this project on real hardware you need the following: